Philadelphia Personal Injury Lawyers at The Beasley Firm

 These days, Philadelphia should be synonymous with efficient and fair court systems: the First Judicial District of Pennsylvania, the formal name for our courts, is one of the few urban court systems in the nation without a severe backlog of cases.
 Its Complex Litigation Center for mass torts cases has an unparalleled reputation for moving cases to a speedy, but fair, settlement or trial.
 Nonetheless, corporate and insurance-funded public relations specialists have spent millions of dollars to tarnish the City’s reputation, attacking judges and polluting the jury pool with misconceptions about Philadelphia personal injury lawyers and accident lawsuits.

-We know Pennsylvania law and we advise other Philadelphia personal injury lawyers on their practice: in 2010, Jim Beasley, Jr., and I were invited by LexisNexis to write their Pennsylvania Civil Discovery guide for other lawyers.
 Below are some of the more popular law blog posts on my site about Philadelphia lawyers and lawsuits in Philadelphia:

 You can also read more about our law practice at the personal injury lawyer page.